 Google revenues start to take off, yet the company would take a few years to become a “unicorn”

 By 2000 Google was already a key player in the search industry.
 However, it wasn’t yet in the safe zone at a financial level.
 Indeed, in 2000 Google made $20 million in revenues.
-Even though it had launched its AdWords network, which would allow it to speed up growth Google business model was still transitioning.
+Even though it had launched its AdWords network, which would allow it to speed up the growth Google business model was still transitioning.

 Some pieces of the puzzle were still missing.
 However, the first massive deal came into the door.